distri/require/source/require.coffee.md

 Because we're in the browser window is global.

     global = window

+A top-level module so that all other modules won't have to be orphans.

+    rootModule =
+      path: "/"

 Require a module based on a path.
 Each file is its own separate module.

     require = (path) ->
+      console.log "requiring #{path}"
       parent = this

+      console.log parent

       if isPackage(path)
         # TODO